simonw/django-redis-monitor/README.txt

    monitor.html template in to a django_redis_monitor directory in your existing templates/ directory.

+7. By default, django_redis_monitor records statistics over time in to separate buckets.
+If you are using an external monitoring tool such as Nagios you may only need to report the total number or duration of requests since counting began.
+If so, you can add the following setting:

+   REDIS_MONITOR_ONLY_TRACK_TOTALS = True

-6. Hook up the monitoring view function in your urls.py:
+8. Hook up the monitoring view function in your urls.py:

     urlpatterns = patterns('',
         # ...